-Ornamental cabbage is an annual plant that is very beautiful, with leaves that either stand straight or spread out, that are smooth or ruffled up, and come in many colors.
+Ornamental cabbage is a very beautiful annual plant, with leaves that either stand straight or spread out, that are smooth or ruffled up.

 Ornamental cabbage facts list